 This piece of legislation covers fatal accidents.
 You may want to familiarise yourself with some of the content if it has been mentioned to you.

 This piece of legislation covers the right of action for wrongful death cases.
-It may be useful reading if you would like to find more about the legal side of cases such as yours.
+It may be a useful reading if you would like to find more about the legal side of wrongful death claims.